Colorado activates crisis standards for emergency medical services - NewsBreak

 DENVER (KDVR) — Colorado’s health department says emergency medical services are stretched so thin that it’s reactivated the crisis standards of care, which can impact how emergency care needs are prioritized.

 The Colorado Department of Public Health and Environment announced the news on Friday , citing “many EMS staff out ill” and “high demands for patient transports.”
-The last time these standards were activated was in April 2020, during the first wave of the COVID-19 pandemic.How can I tell if I have a cold, the flu or COVID?
+The last time these standards were activated was in April 2020, during the first wave of the COVID-19 pandemic.Police search for Harmony Montgomery at last residence

 According to the state, “the crisis standards for Emergency Medical Services provide guidance for call centers, dispatch centers and emergency medical service agencies and responders regarding how to: